-Nermin is a Bosnian-American who came to the United States as a refugee in the fall of 2000.
-He has over 14 years of experience in insurance, real estate, and tax preparation.
-As a business owner, he has been servicing his clients for over 11 years in CT and NY.
+Nermin is a Bosnian-American who came to the United States as a refugee in 2000.
+He has experience since 2002 in insurance, real estate, and tax preparation.
+As a business owner since 2005, he has been servicing his clients for many years in CT and NY.

 Nermin received his Bachelor’s degree from Central Connecticut State University and his MBA from the University of Hartford.
-He takes the most pride in his work done with the Bosnian-American Islamic Cultural Center in Hartford over the past seven years.
-He currently serves as a board member on the Town of Wethersfield Insurance Commission.
-He also serves on the Muslim Coalition of CT board member committee.
-Nermin lives in Wethersfield with his wife Leila and three children
+He takes the most pride in his work done with the Bosnian-American Islamic Cultural Center in Hartford.
+He also serves as a board member on the Town of Wethersfield Insurance Commission.
+Nermin lives in Wethersfield with his wife Leila and four children

-Dr. Mansoor is board certified in Internal Medicine and Cardiology and practices as a Cardiologist at Hartford Hospital.
-He has received his medical degree from St. George’s University School of Medicine in 1992.
-He completed his medical internship at the University of Connecticut in Internal Medicine in 1992-1995.
-He was a Chief Medical Resident at Hartford Hospital from 1995-1996 and received his Cardiology fellowship from the University of Connecticut (Hartford Hospital program) from 1996-1999.
+Dr. Mansoor is board certified in Internal Medicine and Cardiology and practices as a Cardiologist at Starling Cardiology and Hartford Hospital.
 He is an Assistant Clinical Professor of Medicine at the University of Connecticut School of Medicine.
 Dr. Mansoor is President of the Islamic Association of Greater Hartford, advisory board member of MSA-CT Council, and founding president of MCCT.
 He is a past president of the Islamic Center of Connecticut and Islamic Council of New England.
 He is actively involved in the inter-faith community and provides ongoing didactic presentations on Islam.
-He is First Vice-chair of the Board of Trustees of Hartford Seminary.
-He is a member of the board of trustees of Covenant Preparatory School in Hartford.
-He is married to Aida and has two children – Yasmin and Yusuf.
+He was First Vice Chair of the Board of Trustees of Hartford Seminary.
+Dr. Mansoor is the author of a book ‘Stigmatized: From 9/11 to Trump and Beyond – An American Muslim Journey’.

 Colleen Keyes currently teaches courses on Islam at Hartford International University for Religion and Peace as adjunct faculty.
 She taught English and Spanish for over 20 years and served as bot faculty and academic dean/vice president at Tunxis Community College and Zaytuna College.
 Colleen earned a Ph.D. in Arab Studies/Theology at the University of Exeter, an M.A. in Islamic Studies & Christian Muslim Relations at Hartford Seminary, an M.A. in Education at Fairfield University, and a B.A. in Psychology and Spanish at Clark University.
 She is active in community service, interfaith relations, social justice and human rights issues.